yhshim/starter-hugo-academic/content/authors/admin/_index.md

 <hr style="height:0.01px; visibility:hidden;" />

 Welcome to my website!
-I will join Development Macroeconomics Research Division at the International Monetary Fund as an economist this fall.
+I am an economist in Development Macroeconomics Research Division at the International Monetary Fund.
 I received my PhD in Economics from the University of Chicago in June 2023.

 <hr style="height:10px; visibility:hidden;" />